 To find out whether you can use your insurance policy to help pay for rehab services, you can:

 - contact treatment facilities directly to ask if they accept your insurance and are an in-network provider

 - call the number on the back of your insurance card to learn more about your benefits

 - speak with your HR benefits administrator if you have health insurance through your employer

-- review your policy and coverage details if you have access to them
+- review your policy and coverage details for behavioral health services

 If You Don’t Have Insurance

 Oklahoma residents who do not have health insurance can attend addiction treatment at a rehab facility that offers reduced-cost or free services.

 These facilities evaluate patients’ income and ability to pay and structure their fees accordingly.
 If you don’t have an income, services may be provided at no cost.

 At Ark Behavioral Health, we operate four of the leading addiction treatment facilities in the Northeast United States.
 We’re proud to offer a full continuum of care to Oklahoma residents, from medical detox and inpatient treatment to outpatient programs and aftercare services.